smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 Note: Replace localhost with IP where Fogflow thinbroker is running and <orion-ld-brokerIP> with IP where orion-ld broker is running.

-**Step 10**:Thinbroker will notify the analytical data to NGSILD broker as in step No 5, NGSI-LD broker has subscribed for the analytical data.
+**Step 10**:Thinbroker will notify the analytical data to Orion broker as in step No 5, Orion broker has subscribed for the analytical data.

-**Step 11**:Use the CURL command to query entities of type "Device" from NGSILD broker.
+**Step 11**:Use the CURL command to query entities of type "Device" from Orion broker.

 .. code-block:: console